sohith99/Robotic-App-Control-Car/README.md

-# Robotic-App-Control-Car
-Mobile Phone Controll Car Using Gyroscopic Sensor
+It is an Robotic Car Which Can Controlled Using an app by an Bluetooth Function Gadget.
+Therefore Using Gyroscopic Sensor and Voice Command